Kahyn9532/Draconic-monifactory/README.md

 _This is not for the faints of the heart_

-THIS PROJECT IS IN A EARLY DEVELOPMENT STAGE

 The idea is just to download the js files, and add them to their respective directories.

 This projects scripts are heavily forked from monifactory's